punchagan/expense-tracker/README.md

   - Filter expenses by time duration (month, year or complete duration)
     - View barcharts of expenses by day of month
     - View barcharts of expenses by day of week
-  - Filter by categories for expenses
-  - Filter by counterparty name
+  - Filter expenses by categories, tags and counterparty name
 - Mark transactions as ignored transactions from the UI
 - Assign a category for transactions from the UI
+- Assign one or more tags to transactions from the UI
 - Add remarks on transactions
 - Edit merchant (counterparty) names from the UI, since data from Banks usually truncates names.